Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Myth No. 1: Cash is king

-What to do: Avoid discussing financing (or how you intend to pay for the vehicle) until you finalize the deal.
-And under no circumstances tell a salesperson your desired monthly payment.
-If you do, you're likely to receive a quote that is suspiciously similar to your stated allowance.
+Here's what you should do: avoid discussing how you intend to pay for the vehicle until you finalize the deal.
+Under no circumstances should you tell a salesperson your desired monthly payment.
+If you do, you're likely to receive a quote that is suspiciously similar to your stated allowance but might hide extra costs.

 Myth No. 2: Timing is everything